 Silicon moulding prototyping

 EnCata offers comprehensive hardware and IoT product development services at a fraction of the cost

 • R&D + design + manufacturing under ONE roof • Scale up and down your team • Intergrated hardware + software development • New technologies and research

 Drains are important in the management of surgical patients.
 They are appliances that act as a deliberate channel through which established or potential collection of pus, blood, or body fluid egress to allow a gradual collapse and apposition of tissue.

 After that, the loop which holds the tube will be destroyed.
-Then, the surgeon could retrieve the tube with the rest of the filament without performing any open surgery.
-Additionally, atraumatic removal eliminates further complications such as ruptures of parietal pleura, bleeding, spastic process.
+Then, the surgeon could retrieve the tube with the rest of the filament without performing additional open surgery.
+Also, atraumatic removal eliminates further complications such as ruptures of parietal pleura, bleeding or spastic processes.

-After researching those materials extensively, we came to the conclusion to proceed further with some customized material in order to isolate electrodes, ensure patient’s organs protection and meet all the requirements.
+After researching those materials extensively, we came to the conclusion to proceed further with some customized material in order to isolate electrodes and ensure protection of the patient’s organs.

-The material should be highly fluid and should have a minimal Shore hardness A as the lowest material hardness could lead to electrode rupture at bends, in contrast, the highest material hardness could harm the patient.
+The material should be highly fluid and should have a minimal Shore hardness as the lowest material hardness could lead to electrode rupture at bends, while in contrast the highest material hardness could harm the patient.
 Nevertheless, it’s obligatory to have a medical certificate and maintain strict disinfection conditions in autoclaves.
 As the key parameter was thermal conductivity, plastic-polyurethane was appropriate.
 This material has many advantages:

 It conforms to sanitary and epidemiological norms;